MathiasStadler/orange-pi-zero-boot-from-spi/README.md

 # follow instruction inside the menu

 # mount the pendrive/stick
-mount /dev/sda1 /mnt
+sudo mount /dev/sda1 /mnt

 # copy the /boot directory
-cp -a /boot /mnt
+sudo cp -a /boot /mnt

-# edit  the file /mnt/boot/boot.cmd and fix setenv rootdev
+# edit  the file /mnt/boot/boot.cmd and fix the line setenv rootdev
 # it is the same device did you mounted in last step
 setenv rootdev "/dev/sda1"

 # create a new boot.scr on the boot device
-mkimage -C none -A arm -T script -d /mnt/boot/boot.cmd /mnt/boot/boot.scr
+sudo mkimage -C none -A arm -T script -d /mnt/boot/boot.cmd /mnt/boot/boot.scr

 # edited /etc/fstab
 # uncomment the line with /media/mmcboot